qcode-software/qcode-tcl/doc/naviserver-introduction.md

 apt-get install naviserver
 ```

-You can then also install the naviserver support packages:
+You can then also install the naviserver database driver package:

 ```
-apt-get install naviserver-dev naviserver-dbg naviserver-nsdbpg
+apt-get install naviserver-nsdbpg
 ```

 -----